-If your pet stops eating, has abdominal discomfort, or has bloody or fatty stools, they should see a vet right away to rule out acute pancreatitis or other serious issue.
+If your pet stops eating, has abdominal discomfort, or has bloody or fatty stools, they should see a vet right away to rule out acute pancreatitis or other pressing issues.
 Cats with the above symptoms that start vocalizing and/or straining on the litter pan may have a bladder blockage.
-Get him or her to the vet immediately if you notice these serious symptoms.
+Get him or her to the vet immediately if you notice these symptoms.

 5. Rashes/Chronic Wheezing

-If your pet has rashes, acne, chronic wheezing, hot spots, scabs, and rubs her face on the carpet, this can indicate an allergy.
-This is caused by inhaled allergens in the home.
+If your pet has rashes, acne, chronic wheezing, hot spots, scabs, and rubs her face on the carpet, this can indicate an allergy caused by inhaled allergens in the home.
 A plastic food dish might be the culprit, so switching to a metal one may be all that is needed.

 6. Other Skin Problems

-Anita Ginsburg is a freelance writer from Denver. email@example.com
+Anita Ginsburg is a freelance writer from Denver, CO. email@example.com

 A QUESTION FOR YOU: